Car Accident – Electronic Notice of Accident Claim forms

 We at McNamara Law endeavour to assist you to reach an outcome that will ultimately benefit your children and yourself in the years to come.

-If the Court puts in place equal decision making, the Court must consider whether it would be in the child’s best interests and if it is reasonably practicable for the child to spend equal time with each parent.
+If the Court puts in place equal decision making, the Court must consider what arrangements would be in the best interests of the children.

-Domestic/family violence can include emotional and financial abuse, harassment, intimidation and other inappropriate behaviour.
+Domestic/family violence can include emotional and financial abuse, harassment, intimidation, coercive control and other inappropriate behaviour.
 You should carefully consider whether you should consult a solicitor to make Application for a Protection Order if you are the subject of domestic/family violence.

-A: Going through a relationship breakdown and attempting to resolve childrens issues can be an extremely stressful time.
+Going through a relationship breakdown and attempting to resolve children’s issues can be an extremely stressful time.
 It may be beneficial to consult your General Practitioner for some options to manage the effect of a relationship breakdown.
-You may be entitled to free counseling through Medicare or your health insurance.
+You may be entitled to free counselling through Medicare or your health insurance.
 This is also particularly relevant to the children of the relationship who may be in more need of counselling than the parties themselves.

 To promote stable and co-operative parenting into the future it is best for parents to agree what time the children will spend with each parent.
 If the parents are able to reach an agreement then parenting arrangements can be recorded in a non-binding Parenting Plan or binding and final Consent Orders.
 A family law solicitor will be able to advise on the best option for your particular circumstances.